 So who has filed the most patent applications, what applications are most likely to become granted patents, and what patents will have the broadest and strongest claims?
 And, how will these patent claims determine which companies are best positioned to take advantage of growth and investment in the sector?
 In the coming months, we will be turning to each of these questions, and considering them across the breadth of the entire psychedelics field.

 We start by looking at patent activity related to psilocybin specifically, to help put COMPASS’ patents in context.
 It’s important to note that patent applications are kept secret for at least 18 months after filing.
 Thus, if press releases are anything to go by, we’ll be seeing this table expand dramatically next year—mushroom, if you will—as well over a dozen companies have recently announced psilocybin-related patent applications.
-These include Aion Therapeutic, Allied Corp., CB Therapeutics, Champignon Brands, Field Trip, Flourish Mushroom Labs, Frontier Neurochem, GreenStar Biosciences, MagicMed Industries, Mindset Pharma, Mydecine, NeonMind, Orthogonal Thinker, Psilera Bioscience, Revive Therapeutics, and Silo Wellness, among others.
+These include Aion Therapeutic, Allied Corp., CB Therapeutics, Champignon Brands, Field Trip, Flourish Mushroom Labs, Frontier Neurochem, GreenStar Biosciences, MagicMed Industries, Mindset Pharma, Mydecine, NeonMind, Orthogonal Thinker, Psilera Bioscience, Revive Therapeutics, Silo Pharma, and Silo Wellness, among others.
 For now, none of these patent applications are public.
+You can browse these in our separate Psilocybin Patent Filing Tracker.

 In our latest Psilocybin Alpha Data Bank release we’ve pulled together all of the published psilocybin-related patent applications and issued patents that were either filed in the U.S., or that later may be filed in the U.S. .
 The applications and patents in the table include all those claiming psilocybin in a substantive way .

-The first psilocybin-related patents were filed in 1958 and ’59 by Sandoz, with Albert Hoffmann as an inventor.
+The first psilocybin-related patents were filed in 1958 and ’59 by Sandoz, with Albert Hofmann as an inventor.
 These claimed extraction of psilocybin from fungal material, and its use in crystalline form as a tranquilizer.
 Psilocybin-related patent activity thereafter lay mostly dormant until 2016, when Paul Stamets filed a provisional application on compositions including psilocybin, niacin, and other mushroom or cannabis extracts, and their use to treat neurological and mental health disorders.
 One notable exception in the intervening years is a 2010 application by Emory University, which was never issued as a patent, but was one of the earliest to include claims to psychedelic-assisted psychotherapy.
-Stamets’ provisional matured into three applications of which one was abandoned and two remain pending (one still under examination, and one now on appeal).
+Stamets’ provisional matured into three applications of which one was abandoned and two remain pending (both up on appeal).

 COMPASS’ U.S. patent, when it issued on December 31st last year as U.S. Pat.
 No. 10,519,175, became the first issued patent directed toward psilocybin since Sandoz’s .
 COMPASS’ ‘175 patent claims the treatment of drug resistant depression using a specific “polymorph” or crystalline form of psilocybin.